GraphicsProgramming/blog/blog/2025/2025-10-19-uis-are-hard/index.md

 4. The template system
 5. How this all helped shape the look of the game's UI

-Other topics, such as data binding (don't be fooled by this only being two words, this is *type-checked* on game startup), callbacks, the click feedback system, the dialog transition system, text rendering (which, [hates you](https://faultlore.com/blah/text-hates-you/)), the UI loader (a rather vital part), the lame UI editor, the script wait system, the UI flow and layout system, how the UI is rendered, the "vis stack" (again, don't be fooled by it only being two words), mouse vs gamepad navigation, the UI event system, lists, the placeholder text system, and how the data is actually organized engine-side will be left to future articles.
+Other topics, such as data binding (don't be fooled by this only being two words, this is *type-checked* on game startup), callbacks, the click feedback system, the dialog transition system, text rendering (which, [hates you](https://faultlore.com/blah/text-hates-you/)), the UI loader (a rather vital part), building a UI editor, the script wait system, the UI flow and layout system, how the UI is rendered, the "vis stack" (again, don't be fooled by it only being two words), mouse vs gamepad navigation, the UI event system, lists, the placeholder text system, and how the data is actually organized engine-side will be left to future articles.

 ![Menu Overview](ui-overview.webp)

 ## But First

 I will be blunt: I want to neither encourage nor discourage you from using the general paradigm used by Twin Gods' UI.
-This is only one man's journey from an empty code file to a fully-featured UI that could actually be used in a professional video game.
+This is only one man's journey from an empty code file to a fully-featured UI used in a video game.

 A few names.
 Twin Gods' engine is dubbed **Hauntlet**.
 The UI library has no name so we'll refer to it as "Twin Gods UI", or "TGUI" (because I think HUI sounds silly).
 Like all the rest of Hauntlet, it is in C++ and is rendered with OpenGL 4.6.

+Due to the class names on the engine side, I tend to refer to any "UI element" as a "dialog", which corresponds to the `DialogItem` class we'll see later.

 ## Let's Begin